There are many great things to do in Madrid.

 Visit the Royal Palace

-If you want to soak in some of Spain’s history visiting the Royal Palace – the largest royal palace in Europe – is one of the things to do in Madrid.
+If you want to soak in some of Spain’s history, make sure to visit the Royal Palace – the largest royal palace in Europe.
 Still the official residence of Spain’s royal family today, the palace is beautiful, with 3000 rooms, opulent decor and iconic artworks.

 The Palace was built where Madrid’s Moorish Alcázar fortress-palace, which burned down in 1734, used to be.
 Construction begun in the mid-1700s for King Philip V It’s the largest royal palace in western Europe, and has a blend of baroque and neoclassical styles.